Myths Part 2: The Science Behind Kratom Strains

 Why does this study matter?
 It establishes a foundation of understanding that can be used to rebuild our conception of kratom strains!
 And even better, it’s all based on science!

 The question, then, is how this is relevant for modern kratom consumers.
-Considering most vendors don’t test the specific alkaloid distribution in each product, it’s a great question.
+Considering most vendors don’t test the specific alkaloid concentration of each product, it’s a great question.

 Modern Kratom Cultivation